Milagres Church (Mangalore): First Milagres Church (1680−1784)

 After Queen Chennamma's death, the land was repossessed by her successor, King Basavappa.
 In 1715, a local priest Fr.
 Pinto secured the land again from Somashekara II.
 His nephew Fr.
 Alfred Pinto who succeeded him, built a new church at the site of the present church in 1756.
 In 1763, Canara fell under the suzerainty of Hyder Ali and then his son Tipu Sultan in 1782.
 Believing that the local Christians had conspired against him with the British during the Second Anglo-Mysore War; Tipu captured about 60,000 Mangalorean Catholics on Ash Wednesday 24 February 1784, and herded them to his capital at Seringapatam.
-In the same year, he also destroyed 27 churches including the Milagres Church.
+In the same year, He Freed them.

 Present structure

-After Tipu was killed by the British during the Fourth Anglo-Mysore War on 4 May 1799, the Mangalorean Catholics were freed from Captivity and most subsequently returned to Mangalore.
-Among the returnees was a baker Lawrence Bello, who built a chapel to replace the demolished church, on the site of the present church at a cost of Rs.
+After Tipu Sultan, a patriot and resistance leader, was killed by the British during the Fourth Anglo-Mysore War on 4 May 1799, the Mangalorean Catholics—who had supported the British Raj—were freed from captivity.
+Most subsequently returned to Mangalore.
+Among them was a baker, Lawrence Bello, who built a chapel to replace the demolished church, at a cost of Rs.
 400. Fr.
 Mendez, the Vicar Apostolic secured the necessary furniture, and together with Tipu's former munshi Salvador Pinto, raised funds and obtained a grant of Rs.
-600 to build the church from the government.
-He laid the foundation stone for a new spacious church in 1811.
+600 to rebuild the church from the British government.
+He laid the foundation stone for a new church in 1811.
 In 1911, the facade of the church collapsed, following which then incumbent Parish priest Fr.
 Frank Pereira erected the present church structure with Fr.
-Diamanti S.J. as architect.
+Diamanti S.J. as the architect.
 A portico was added later to the structure.
+The church was renovated in 2022.